imrali02/gmtk-game-jam-2025/README.md

-# Raccacoonie - GMTK Game Jam 2025 Submission
+# Wonderloop- GMTK Game Jam 2025 Submission

-A top-down 2D game prototype created with Godot
+A top-down Souls-like RPG created with Godot, inspired by characters from Alice's Adventures in Wonderland by Lewis Caroll

 ## Assets Used (Attribution)